JasnoorMaan/practice/README.md

 ## Note

 This problem is part of the CSES Problem Set and can be found at: [Apartments - CSES Problem Set](https://cses.fi/problemset/task/1084)

+In this example, there are 5 available tickets and 3 customers.
+The customers' desired maximum prices are 4, 8, and 3.
+The first customer can buy a ticket at price 3, the second customer can buy a ticket at price 8, and the third customer cannot find a ticket within their desired price.

+## Concert Tickets

+## Approach

+One possible approach to solve this problem is to use a multiset or a priority queue to keep track of available ticket prices.
+Iterate through the customers' desired prices and for each customer, find the closest ticket price that is less than or equal to their desired price.

+## Constraints

+- 1 ≤ n, m ≤ 2 * 10^5
+- 1 ≤ ticket price, customer's maximum price ≤ 10^9

+## Note

+This problem is part of the CSES Problem Set and can be found at: [Concert Tickets - CSES Problem Set](https://cses.fi/problemset/task/1091)